 Dental practices are very much local businesses.
 You could hang a bulletin board with local flyers and activities.

 From an aesthetic point of view it is very important for the reception desk to look good, seeing as this is the first thing clients see when they walk into your practice.

-Whether your chosen style is luxury like a high-end hotel or contemporary and minimalistic our design team will work with you to create an area that reflects your branding needs, gives you optimum staff workflow options, meets legislative standards and looks stunning with various possibilities like: -
+Whether your chosen style is luxury, like a high-end hotel or contemporary and minimalistic, our design team will work with you to create an area that reflects your branding needs, gives you optimum staff workflow options, meets legislative standards and looks stunning with various possibilities, such as: -

 7oaks Clinic - Modern and contemporary reception and waiting room.

 Share a Smile – Stylish reception and bench seating.

 Watling Street – Comfy sofa, minimalist reception desk and matching cabinetry.

 Westland Medical Centre – Elegant waiting room furniture and spacious reception desk.